 Getting to Yengisar is thankfully pretty easy and can be done as a day trip from Kashgar.
 There are buses that run often out of Kashgar’s south station and arrive in a little more than an hour.
 For detailed times and maps, check out the FarWestChina Xinjiang travel guide (download a free planning chapter using this link).

-As of 2016 I’ve been told that tourists are limited to only one knife or they are limited to knives less than 8 inches.
+I’ve been told that tourists are limited to only one knife to take home or they are limited to knives less than 8 inches.
 The truth is that nobody knows and it’s my guess that the regulations are purposefully vague.
 Hope for the best but don’t be too surprised if security personnel at the airport question you or confiscate your knife.
 You wouldn’t be the first.

 - Xinjiang in the Winter | Traveler’s Guide for What to See & Do - November 12, 2018